C2SP/wycheproof/doc/types.md

 common for all the test vectors.
 Often some parameters are given in multiple formats to simplify testing.
 For example, asymmetric private key are typically given in a raw format, PKCS #8 encoded and in PEM format.
-All fields in a test group are corretly formatted.
+All fields in a test group are correctly formatted.
 Incorrectly formatted inputs are always in the test vectors.
 The list below describes the fields that are common to all test groups, though generally a test group contains additional fields depending on the test for which the test vectors are intended for.